tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 Since grammar connects words together, basic grammar and basic vocabulary have to be studied roughly at the same time.

-* You can't learn grammar after you have learned the kana because to understand how grammar works you have to know at least some basic vocabulary.
+* You can't learn grammar right after you have learned the kana and before learning vocabulary because to understand how grammar works you have to know at least some basic vocabulary.
 * You can't learn grammar after you have learned basic vocabulary because to understand how words function in sentences you have to know at least some basic grammar.

 After you have learned the kana, start going through a basic vocabulary deck.